nekrut/BMMB554/2025/hm1.md

 ### Use notebook to analyze this file using

-Analyze this datasert as described in [Pandas + Altair](https://colab.research.google.com/github/nekrut/BMMB554/blob/master/notebooks/pandas.ipynb#scrollTo=390d708a-156d-43bf-845c-014612abb8e4).
-For this simply replace the filke in [this cell](https://colab.research.google.com/github/nekrut/BMMB554/blob/master/notebooks/pandas.ipynb#scrollTo=aed2724a-99a8-4f83-8f22-125808852ae3&line=2&uniqifier=1) using your new file.
-Of coursem, you will need to change settings appropriately.
+Analyze the csv file downloaded above as described in [Pandas + Altair](https://colab.research.google.com/github/nekrut/BMMB554/blob/master/notebooks/pandas.ipynb#scrollTo=390d708a-156d-43bf-845c-014612abb8e4).
+For this simply replace the file in [this cell](https://colab.research.google.com/github/nekrut/BMMB554/blob/master/notebooks/pandas.ipynb#scrollTo=aed2724a-99a8-4f83-8f22-125808852ae3&line=2&uniqifier=1) with your new file.
+Of course, you will need to change settings appropriately.

 ## How to submit it?

-Use [this form](https://forms.gle/qDJvn3FDcrb9e1r67) to submit a link to your colab notebook. ⚠️ You need to be logged into Google with **your psu account** to us e this form.
+Use [this form](https://forms.gle/qDJvn3FDcrb9e1r67) to submit a link to your colab notebook. ⚠️ You need to be logged into Google with **your psu account** to use this form.